 Zone Minimum Lot Area

 Rural Rural No minimum

 Gibbston

 Character

 Wakatipu 80ha

 Basin Rural

 Amenity Zone

 Wakatipu 6000m 2

 Basin Lifestyle 1.0ha minimum average

 Precinct

-Rural Lifestyle Rural Lifestyle One hectare providing the average lot size is not less than 2
+Rural Lifestyle Rural Lifestyle , ,

 hectares.

-For the numbers of calculating any average, any alletment
+For the number of calculation and an arrange of the form

 For the purposes of calculating any average, any allotment

 greater than 4 hectares, including the balance, is deemed to be 4 hectares.

 Rural Lifestyle No minimum, but each of the two parts of the zone identified on

 Deferred A and the planning map shall contain no more than two allotments.

 B. the planning map shall contain no more than two allotments.

 Rural Lifestyle The land in this zone shall be held in a single allotment

 Buffer.
-The land in this 2010 shall be held in a single anothers
+The land in this 2010 shall be held in a single allothers

 Rural Rural 4000m 2

 Residential Residential

 Rural No minimum, providing the total lots to be created, inclusive of the

 Residential entire area within the zone shall have an average of 4000m 2 .

 Bob's Cove •

 sub-zone

 Rural 4000m2 with no more than 17 lots created for residential activity

 Residential

 Ferry Hill

 Subzone